 It will be like this back and forth between people who think it’s completely ridiculous to think that a machine could be conscious like us and others who think it’s completely ridiculous to deny the obvious similarity.
 It’ll be very interesting and I think this will be a big deal in the next ten, 20 years.
 It’s coming – it’s almost on top of us already.

-We all feel as if we have an endless ”stream” of consciousness, and endless movie inside our heads that seamlessly creates the scene we perceive as the outside world.
+We all feel as if we have an endless ”stream” of consciousness, an endless movie inside our heads that seamlessly creates the scene we perceive as the outside world.
 Could this simply be an illusion constructed by our brains?

-We seem to have very rich, instantaneously available, particularly visual, world.
+We seem to have a very rich, instantaneously available, particularly visual, world.
 We seem to see a very big world in front of us.
 But there are some very good experiments which show that it’s less true than we think it is [laughs], and that there’s not actually that much that’s ever happening at any particular instant in your consciousness.
 So the impression of the whole scene is an illusion.

-You can show this by changing something in the scene while the person is starting right at it.
-This is called “change blindness” and all it take is something very subtle to distract the person from noticing the onset of the change.
+You can show this by changing something in the scene while the person is staring right at it.
+This is called “change blindness” and all it takes is something very subtle to distract the person from noticing the onset of the change.
 So say if there is a flicker of the image or some other kind of interruption, the person will fail to notice that some object right in front of them has appeared or disappeared.
 The effect is quite stunning.